Dubai Digital Nomad Visa (Virtual Working Program UAE) — 2026 Update

 Complete a visa quiz and see if you qualify!

 Dreaming of living in Dubai while keeping your remote job?
-With year-round sunshine, futuristic skylines, and a tax-free lifestyle, it’s no wonder Dubai is one of the top choices for digital nomads in 2025.
-And the best part?
-You don’t need to quit your job or start a local business to live there.
+With year-round sunshine, futuristic skylines, and a tax-free lifestyle, it’s easy to see why Dubai has become one of the world’s most attractive destinations for digital nomads.

 Ready to swap your home office for views of the Burj Khalifa?
-Let’s dive into everything you need to know.
+Let’s dive into everything you need to know about the Dubai digital nomad visa, including eligibility requirements, costs, and how to apply.

-Dubai’s Virtual Working Program, commonly known as the Dubai digital nomad visa, was launched in October 2020 as part of the UAE’s efforts to attract global talent and remote professionals.
-It’s a one-year residence permit that allows foreign nationals to live in Dubai while working remotely for an employer or business based outside the United Arab Emirates.
+Dubai’s Virtual Working Programme, launched in October 2020, was created to attract global talent and remote professionals.
+Often referred to as the Dubai digital nomad visa, it is a one-year residence permit that allows foreign nationals to live in Dubai while working remotely for an employer or running a business registered outside the UAE.

-Designed with flexibility in mind, the program makes it easy for freelancers, entrepreneurs, and remote employees to enjoy Dubai’s tax-free lifestyle, excellent infrastructure, and high quality of life.
-Without needing a local sponsor or setting up a company in the UAE.
+The program is designed for remote employees, freelancers, and international business owners who want to enjoy Dubai’s tax-free lifestyle, excellent infrastructure, and high quality of life, without needing a local sponsor or setting up a company in the UAE.

 Who Is It For?